tonycamero/foundry/CHARTER.md

 		-	d. identifying immediate gaps that require further investigation

+  		-	e. documenting activity for the purpose of communicating to membership

 #### 7. HF Projects

--	(a) It is expected that member companies, and open source community members will bring project assets to the TSC for discussion and inclusion into the HF.
-All such contributions should meet a set criteria created by the TSC.
+-	(a) It is expected that member companies and open-source community members will bring project assets to the TSC for discussion and inclusion into the HF.
+All such contributions should meet a set of criteria created by the TSC.
 The goal is to have an increasing bazaar of projects related to and that integrate with projects already accepted into the HF.

 -	(b) Projects can be associated with the HF in the following 3 ways: